rocktronica/OneFileCMS/readme.markdown

-# Current stable version: 3.3.09
+# Current stable version: 3.3.10

+### Auguest 7, 2012

+- Created an actual "Admin" page that has links to admin functions: Hash Page, Edit OneFileCMS, and (soon) Change Password.

 ### Auguest 6, 2012